r2dbc/r2dbc.github.io/drivers.md

  */
 final class PostgresqlExample implements Example<String> {

     /**
      * A JUnit 5-based extension to spin up a test database,
-	 * whether using some dockerized apprpoach or an embeddable
+     * whether using some dockerized approach or an embeddable
      * instance if possible.
      */
     @RegisterExtension
     static final PostgresqlServerExtension SERVER = new PostgresqlServerExtension();

     /**
-     * Whatever is needed to put together a connection to SERVER.
+     * Links the test database connection details to the SPI's ConnectionConfiguration.
      */
     private final PostgresqlConnectionConfiguration configuration = PostgresqlConnectionConfiguration.builder()
         .database(SERVER.getDatabase())